Bat Removal Riverview

 Bat Exclusion

 The best way of removing bats from your home is to seal off all possible entrances.
 This process is called exclusion.
-This is accomplished by sealing any holes or openings larger than one inch.
+It is done by sealing all holes or openings that are bigger than an inch.
 Attics, chimneys, roofs are the most common entry points to bats.
 You can allow bats to exit your home but not return.
 Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.

 Removing Bats in the Attic

 Our team has extensive experience with wild animals and is licensed to handle bat removals in Riverview homes.
-Bats need to be removed by experienced professionals who know how best to handle them: they’re not like other pests that can just be swatted away or poisoned without consequence.
+Bats should be handled by professionals who are experienced in dealing with them.
+They are not like other pests that can be killed or swatted away without consequences.
 If you’ve got a bat infestation on your hands, give AAAC Wildlife Removal a call!

 This is how we handle bat exclusions: